colemanbroad/progen/delta.md

 # Program Source

 Programs have tons of special structure that we can take advantage of, or ignore and risk wasting lots of effort.
-The current SotA for program minimization is a tool [Chisel][3], [3a] from UPenn.
+The current SotA for program minimization is a tool [Chisel][chisel18] from UPenn.
 They also refer to this task as program "debloating".
-The current benchmark reducer is John Regehr's [c-reduce], which is designed for C/C++ code but apparently also works well on other (C-like?) languages which can take advantage of the initial reduction phases that don't rely on Clang's C/C++-specific analysis passes.
+The current benchmark reducer is John Regehr's [c-reduce08], which is designed for C/C++ code but apparently also works well on other (C-like?) languages which can take advantage of the initial reduction phases that don't rely on Clang's C/C++-specific analysis passes.